International flights suspension extended till May 31

-New Delhi, April 30 (IANS) India on Friday extended the suspension on international commercial flight operations till May 31, 2021.
+New Delhi: India on Friday extended the suspension on international commercial flight operations till May 31, 2021.

 However, international passenger flights under air travel bubble arrangements will continue.